Going for a job interview is never easy. But some questions come up time and time again that seasoned professionals need to have an answer to.

 Dylan Schweizer is the talent director at Enterprise Rent-A-Car.
 He says that the best way to deal with this particular question is to highlight a weakness but then talk about the things that you have done to turn it into a strength.
-Talk your interviewer through what you did and how you managed to solve the problem.
+Talk to your interviewer through what you did and how you managed to solve the problem.

 But Schweizer recommends against going into detail about areas that you’re still working on, or situations in which you tried to improve one of your skills but hit a snag.

 For instance, suppose you tell your interviewer that you used to struggle to come into work on time.
-You say that you’ve been working really hard and now you get less drunk on Sunday night and so you’ve been showing up to work more often on Monday mornings.
+You say that you’ve been working hard and now you get less drunk on Sunday night and so you’ve been showing up to work more often on Monday mornings.

 While this might be a significant improvement over the previous situation, you’re still unlikely to get hired, says Schweizer.
-Instead of going on about the fact that you sometimes show up to work, make the point that now you take timeliness very seriously, not only for yourself but also other people.
+Instead of going on about the fact that you sometimes show up to work, make the point that now you take timeliness very seriously, not only for yourself but also for other people.
 This will make it clear to the person interviewing you that you empathize with why they might want somebody who cares about punctuality.

 3. Don’t Learn Your Lines